Creative Footer Design Tips for Website

 2. Your Contact Info

 Your website should have a separate page where visitors can find relevant information to contact different departments.
 But the link to the page should be found in the footer.
 You can link it or add the basic contact info, including your email, phone number, and office address.
-You can keep it in the bottom center, extreme right, bottom right, etc. Placement is also important.
-You can also add a link to subscribe to your newsletter.
-The link should take the visitor to a page where they can learn about the newsletter and its benefits.

 3. Organized Links